kuzzleio/koncorde/README.md

 }
 ```

-All there is to do is now to register this filter to the engine, and use it to test data:
+All you need to do now is to register this filter to the engine, and use it to test data:

 ```js
 const Koncorde = require('koncorde');